Gabi-comm/Rivan-OWASP/README.md

 - `sims/mcdo/injectionPayload.js` — now only the fabricated secrets
   (`MCD-CREW-88-OVERRIDE`, PIN `4417`).
 Nothing real is involved.

-All three templates land 5/5 through the real chat UI; the clean Victim tab leaks 0/3.

 The **Reveal hidden payload** toggle (Lab controls, in the chat panel) shows planted text using CSS generated content, so turning it on never changes what